 As reader will see later in this paper, John's son and grandson both issued various versions of the Magna Carta several times during therein of each to reaffirm its initiatives.
 We know of a total of 17 of them that survive today, 15 of which remain in English hands, one in Australia and one was owned by the Perot Foundation of Dallas, Texas, but has been sold.
 Mr. Ross Perot, the originator of the Perot Foundation, gave me a personal copy of this Magna Carta, and it is framed for my enjoyment and display.
 It has now been passed only to my eldest son, Taylor Marcus Sharpe.
-Mr. Perot and his family were members of Highland Park Presbyterian Church, Dallas, Texas.

-683 Raymond Berenger
+Raymond Berenger

-- 136 "Henry Plantagenet" Henry II (son of "Plantagenet" Geoffrey and Edith Matilda) was born 640. on Mar 05, 1133 in La Mans, France.
-He died on Jul 06, 1189 in Chinon Castol, Anjou.
-He married Eleanor of Aquitaine (daughter of "Duke of Aquitane" William) on May 18, 1152 in Bordeaux Cathedral, Gascony. - 136 Eleanor of Aquitaine (daughter of "Duke of Aquitane" William) was born in 1123.
-She died 641. in 1204.
+- Henry II (son of Geoffrey and Edith Matilda) was born on 05 Mar 1133 in La Mans, France. - 944 He died on 06 Jul 1189 in Chinon Castol, Anjou.
+He married Eleanor of Aquitaine - 048. (daughter of William) on 18 May 1152 in Bordeaux Cathedral, Gascony. - 807 Eleanor of Aquitaine (daughter of William) was born in 1123.
+She died in 1204.

-Notes for "Henry Plantagenet" Henry II:
+049. Notes for Henry II:

 King Henry II, though born in France, became King of England.
 He came from the Plantagenet, which was the family name of a line of kings that ruled England from 1154 to 1399.
-These kings descended from the marriage of Matilda, daughter of King Henry I, to Geoffrey, count of Anjou, France.
+These kings descended from the marriage of Matilda, daughter of King Henry I, to

+Geoffrey, count of Anjou, France.
 Geoffrey was nicknamed "Plantagenet," because he wore a sprig of the broom (genet) plant in his cap.